JorySmith/herbie-cosmetics/README.md

 # Herbie Cosmetics
-A responsive, performant e-commerce site built with JavaScript.
+A custom e-commerce site built with JavaScript that features a dynamic shopping cart with local storage.

 ## Features
 - JavaScript local storage functionality